Get all the latest data for Ivory Coast

 How much have property prices increased in Ivory Coast over the past 12 months?

-Property prices in Ivory Coast have increased by an estimated 4% to 7% over the past 12 months, with Abidjan recording slightly stronger growth in the 5% to 8% range compared to secondary cities.
+Property prices in Ivory Coast increased by an estimated 5% to 8% over the past 12 months, with Abidjan rising faster than most secondary cities.

 Which neighborhoods have the fastest rising property prices in Ivory Coast as of 2026?